-The Odin Project and the Homebrew Formulae Browser are both examples of single-deployment apps that meet the requirements.
-Their source code is available on Github under an open source license.
+The Odin Project and the Octobox are both examples of single-deployment apps that meet the requirements.
+Their source code is available on GitHub under an open source license.
 They are deployed as publicly accessible website available for anyone to use or sign up for free, other than any administration functionality.

 In this case, the purpose of the program is to help the site operators find performance issues in the underlying open source software (Discourse in this example), so that they can easily report problems to the maintainers or upstream any patches.

 The accessibility and purpose of the specific deployment will determine if it qualifies for the program.
 For example, discuss.emberjs.com will qualify as it is publicly accessible and anyone can participate in the discussions on the forum.

 On the other hand, a private Discourse forum for your patrons will not qualify for the program at this time.
 Similarly, an Errbit instance or an open source Slack bot deployed for your company’s internal use will also not qualify.

 Finally, an open source app that requires payment to access its features will generally not be accepted into the program at this time.
 Examples of this include blogs with paywalls, bitcoin exchanges and ICO websites.
 Companion websites for paid products, such as support websites or apps that are meant to used with a paid smartphone app, will also not qualify as they lose their primary utility without the paid product.